 Climbing roses are actually just big shrubs that produce a single flower at the end of each of their long canes.
 Unlike true climbers, such as wisteria, climbing roses lack tendrils that can wrap around supports to lend strength to the plant as it rises toward the sun.
 As a result, climbing roses quickly wind up with long, gangly-looking canes and few blooms.
 While this type of plant can be perfectly healthy, it's nothing like the photos of thickly-blooming climbing roses you find in magazines.

 It's quite possible to train your climbing rose to produce more blooms, but it does take a bit of work.
 There are two good training methods: you can train your climbing rose against a trellis or you can self-peg your plant's long canes.
 Either way, your garden will wind up with more beautiful roses than ever before.

 Training a climbing rose is an important part of creating a cascading, heavily blooming rose specimen.
-Trellis training, while it is a bit more expensive than self-pegging, does add a pretty, blooming trellis to your garden landscape.
-Once you've purposed your trellis at any garden store the process is simple and should take no more than an hour to get started.
+Trellis training, while a bit more expensive than self-pegging, does add a pretty, blooming trellis to your garden landscape.
+Once you've purchased your trellis at a garden store, the process is simple and should take no more than an hour.

 What You Need